The school offers a broad and general curriculum in line with A Curriculum for Excellence. Our Curriculum Rationale can be found here:-

 The technologies curriculum area relates particularly to contexts that provide scope for developing technological skills, knowledge, understanding and attributes through creative, practical and work-related activities.
 For this reason, the framework provides experiences and outcomes which can be applied in business, computing science, food, textiles, craft, design, engineering, graphics and applied technologies.

 The use of ICT is integrated into all areas of the curriculum as well as, being taught separately when appropriate.
 An example of this is when a child is using the internet to research a given topic and at the same time as finding the information necessary to understand this topic, they also develop internet researching skills.
-The school has an excellent allocation of ICT resources including a SMART board in each classroom, laptops and desktops for each class and a digital camera for each classroom.
-7 Chromebooks and 2 Ipads have also recently been purchased through various funding opportunities.
+The school has an excellent allocation of ICT resources including a SMART board in each classroom, laptops and desktops for each class.
+14 Chromebooks for use throughout the school and an Ipad for each class have also recently been purchased through various funding opportunities.

 Through science, children and young people develop their interest in, and understanding of the living material and physical world.
 They can engage in a wide range of investigative group tasks which allow them to develop important skills to become creating and enterprising adults.